 I helped each company flourish, and then, in a desire to try something new, sold each to my business partners at the time.
-Each of them was an important step in my journey to where I am today -- helping business owners increase their sales.
+Each of them was an important step in my journey to where I am today -- helping entrepreneurs grow their businesses.

 I graduated from the University of Pennsylvania in Philadelphia, PA.

-I live in Washington, D.C.
-I'm an avid cyclist and triathlete.
+I live in Washington, D.C. with my wife, Emily, and my dog, Higgins.

 In 2015, my New Year’s Resolution was to stop saying “sorry” unnecessarily.
 I kicked the habit, and I’ve kept that resolution ever since.
 (Here's how I did it.)

 I’ve ridden my bike from San Francisco to Los Angeles twice.